hugosouto/codecademy-lessons/README.md

 # Codecademy Lessons Repository
-This repository is a collection of code files that originate from the lessons of various courses on Codecademy.
+This repository is a collection of code files that originate from the lessons of various courses on [Codecademy](https://www.codecademy.com/).
 It serves as a reference, a learning aid, and a platform for discussing and improving upon the lessons taught.
+All rights to the programas in HTML belong to Codecademy.

 ## 🗂️ Content
 The repository is divided into directories, each named after a particular course on Codecademy.
 Inside each directory, you'll find code files corresponding to the lessons taught in each course.
 The files are named logically according to the lesson topics.